dmarnol2/docTokenizer/README.md

 `unzip docTokenizer-main.zip`

-After cloning or opening the zipfile, in your terminal enter these commands:
+If you cloned the repo, in Terminal enter:

+`cd docTokenizer/src/com/document/tokenizer`

+OR if you installed using zipfile, in Terminal enter:

 `cd docTokenizer-main/src/com/document/tokenizer`

+Then to compile and run the program, in Terminal enter:

 `javac Main.java`